BuggieZ/MachineLearningRepo/README.md

 # MachineLearningRepo

-#Program1

-Assignment1 pdf is https://github.com/BuggieZ/MachineLearningRepo/blob/main/Overview%20of%20ML.pdf(Overview of ML.pdf)
+The overview of ML: https://github.com/BuggieZ/MachineLearningRepo/blob/main/Overview%20of%20ML.pdf(Overview of ML.pdf)

 Homework on Data exploration is here https://github.com/BuggieZ/MachineLearningRepo/blob/85220be6cae4a19a923649c7d0957169a5bd4c60/hw_dataExplooration.docx